 She made her role debut in Tosca with Amore Opera in New York and has just sung Aida with the Regina Opera, also in New York.
 A review of the Tosca described her as bringing “…all the passion and hot-blooded suspicion befitting the role of Floria Tosca, delivering a haunting rendition of “Vissi d’arte.”

 In 2018, Ms.Unsal performed Mimi in La Boheme, Amore Opera in New York.

 In 2019, she sang two other lead roles: Leonora in Verdi’s Il Trovatore at Regina Opera and Amelia in Un Ballo at Amore Opera, both located in New York City.

-It is clear that Dilara is an exceptional rising star.
-Just this past year she received many accolades as finalist in the N.J.
+It is clear that Dilara Unsal is an exceptional rising star.
+She became Second Prize Winner in Lyra International Vocal Competition in 2018.
+Prior to that, she had received many accolades as finalist in the N.J.
 State Opera Alfredo Silipigni Vocal Competition, semi-finalist in Marcello Giordani’s International Vocal Competition, and semi-finalist in the Elizabeth Connell Competition for Dramatic Sopranos which is sponsored by the Joan Sutherland and Richard Bonynge Foundation.
 Currently she is concentrating on adding the roles of Maddalena (Andrea Chenier), Sieglinde (Die Walküre), Elizabeth (Tannhäuser), and the title role in La Gioconda, along with other major roles in the dramatic soprano repertoire.
 A very successful and exciting career is now in front of her.